libspecinfra/specinfra/README.md

 ### Backends

-Backends should be implemented.
+This is a list of backends which should be implemented.
 Specinfra gem supports these backends.

 * CMD(Windows)
 * Docker